npru01/P5-Geospatial-Web-Services-Program/P5.05-WPS/use_cases/Road_and_Destination/Roads.md

 <b><h3>Roads</h3></b>

-<i>These parametetes have been taken from Google 2018
+<i>These parametetes have been taken from Google Developers Documentation 2018

 ><b>Path</b>
 >>_The path parameter accepts a list of latitude/longitude pairs._